youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 ## apparmor host, smack container

 This is not currently possible due to smack not having namespacing support.
-Any smack policy in the container will also apply to the host
+Any smack policy in the container will also apply to the host.

 ```
   lsm="apparmor,smack"